upperlinecode/bakery-html-components/README.md

 ## Step 1: Make the Title

-Add some style to the container dive and title component to make it look like this:
+Add some style to the container div and title component to make it look like this:

 ![Header](https://raw.githubusercontent.com/upperlinecode/bakery-html-components/main/mockups/title.png)